chrismorse/SDM/README.md

 ### What are the typical functions?
+- drive technical direction and architecture
 - achieve business objectives
 - hiring, nurturing, coaching, maintaining and organising a team and managing that team to success on projects
-- creating an environment in which people can become successful
+- creating an environment in which people can be successful
+- take ambiguous problems and break them down to their simple parts.
+- naturally elevate the performance of the people around you.
-- acts as a filter to keep team focused
+- act as a filter to keep team focused
 - performance reviews, holiday requests, dealing with team conflicts and personal issues